 It is where electors on the Māori roll vote for candidates standing for Māori constituencies.
 Electors on the general roll vote for candidates standing for general constituencies.

 Why did council vote to establish Māori seats?

 With more than a third of Northlanders being Māori and no Māori councillors for several terms, council want to guarantee Māori a place at the decision-making table.
 Council considers that Māori seats will improve democracy and better reflect the needs and aspirations of our entire community.

 After a number of workshops and having heard from many people representing different viewpoints on the debate, council voted in favour of establishing Māori seats.
 Read more in our 20 October council meeting agenda: northland.infocouncil.biz

-Would the total number of councillors increase with Māori seats?
+Does the total number of councillors increase with Māori constituencies?

-Would it still be one vote per person with Māori seats?
+Would it still be one vote per person with Māori constituencies?